 To get accurate view of your financial statements, we suggest you to use accrual based accounting.
 Now a day, all companies small or big are using accrual basis.

-Under the accrual basis of accounting, revenue is recognized only when it’s earned regardless of when money is collected and expenses is recognized only when its incurred regardless when money is paid out.
+Under the accrual basis of accounting, revenue is recognized only when goods or services have been delivered or provided regardless of when money is collected.
+Similarly, expenses are recognized only when its incurred regardless when money is paid out.
 This system follows the matching concept.

-Matching revenues with the expenses incurred for producing those revenues will give a clearer picture of actual profit of the company.
+Matching revenues with the expenses incurred for producing those revenues, will give a clearer picture of the actual profit of the company.

 Accrual basis is much more accurate compare to cash basis.
 At the end of the year, to get more accurate picture, the accounts are adjusted to reflect the revenue earned and costs incurred to earn it.